r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 ```

 They key part is `entry`: this tells Webpack to load the `templates/user/user.js` file and follow all of the require statements.
-It will then package everything together and - thanks to the first app argument - output final user.js and user.css files into the `public/assets` directory.
+It will then package everything together and - thanks to the first `user/user` parameter - output final user.js and user.css files into the `public/assets/user` directory.

 To install webpack and all dependencies, run: